-- All other workplace threats of violence or acts of violence will be addressed under this procedure.
+- All workplace threats of violence or acts of violence, including those by members of the public against town employees, will be addressed under this procedure.

-- If a workplace violence incident results in a worker being disabled or requiring medical attention, the appropriate joint health and safety committee and the appropriate union must be notified within four days of the incident.
+- If a workplace violence incident results in a worker being disabled, injured, or requiring medical attention, the appropriate joint health and safety committee and the appropriate union must be notified within four days of the incident.

 - If a workplace violence incident results in a person being critically injured or killed, Health, Safety and Wellness Consultant, the Ministry of Labour, the appropriate joint health and safety committee and the appropriate union must be notified immediately and the Ministry of Labour notified in writing within 48 hours.

 - Incidents must be filed as soon as practicably possible after the incident occurred using the Respectful Conduct Reporting Form detailing the nature of the incident, dates, times, places, witnesses and names of those involved.
-Supervisor, employee or witness may complete the report.
+A supervisor, employee or witness may complete the report.

-- All reports of violence must be forwarded to Human Resources.
-If applicable, an impartial investigation of the incident will be conducted.
+- All reports of violence must be forwarded immediately to Human Resources in order to commence an impartial investigation appropriate to the circumstances of the incident.

 - There will be no negative consequences for reports made in good faith.

-- Incidents of workplace violence by members of the public against an employee will be investigated and resolved in accordance with the R Zone procedure HR-MNG-008-001.
+Incidents of workplace violence by members of the public against an employee will be investigated and resolved in accordance with this procedure.

-- The Respectful Conduct Reporting Form will be kept confidential to the extent possible.
-Information will only be released to the extent necessary to investigate and respond to the incident, or as required by law.
+The Respectful Conduct Reporting Form will be kept confidential to the extent possible.
+Information about the allegation or the investigation itself will only be released to the extent necessary to investigate and respond to the incident, or as required by law.

-Criminal and Sexual Harassment - Criminal and Sexual harassment such as stalking, threats, and sexual or physical assault are covered by the Criminal Code or the Occupational Health and Safety Act.
+Criminal and Sexual Harassment: Criminal and Sexual harassment such as stalking, threats, and sexual or physical assault are covered by the Criminal Code and the Occupational Health and Safety Act.
 Supervisors and employees are encouraged to report any criminal behaviour to the Police and Human Resources.

-Reprisals - No employee will be subject to reprisals for filing a complaint under this policy.
-Anyone experiencing reprisals should report it immediately to their manager or Human Resources.
+Reprisals: No employee will be subject to reprisals for filing a complaint or participating in an investigation under this policy.
+Anyone experiencing reprisals should report it immediately to their supervisor or Human Resources.